Keeping Career Resources Up to Date

 An Updated Life

-As new as LinkedIn is (in comparison to the classic CV), it's hard to see the approach as a trend.
+As new as LinkedIn is (in comparison to the classic resume), it's hard to see the approach as a trend.
 As company co-founder Konstantin Guericke told Business Week, "We're here to build a business, not to create something cool."
 And as respondents have revealed, the site is a crucial tool to maintaining a professional presence and gaining new opportunities.

-The art of the CV will forever evolve, whether on LinkedIn or good old-fashioned paper and ink.
+The art of the resume will forever evolve, whether on LinkedIn or good old-fashioned paper and ink.
 ResumeLab is deeply committed to these updates and ensuring applicants can find jobs that suit their wants and needs.
-If you need more information on how to make a great, modern CV that works for either approach (LinkedIn or traditional), ResumeLab is ready to help.
+If you need more information on how to make a great, modern resume that works for either approach (LinkedIn or traditional), ResumeLab is ready to help.
 Our team of experts and in-depth industry research is at your fingertips 24/7.

 Methodology